dionisiskon/CN-novel-stat-updater/README.md

 # CN-novel-stat-updater

-The python programs helps in keeping stats of your favorite novels from a chinese website called 69shu.com and comrademao.com.
+This python program helps in keeping stats of your favorite novels from the chinese websites called 69shu.com and comrademao.com.
 I made it because I filled my bookmarks and I can't always open 50 pages. :joy:

 ## Prerequisites